matrix-io/matrix-os/README.md

 See below for more details

 ## Event Flow
-Events are at the core of MatrixOS.
+Events are at the core of MATRIX OS.
+This is how information is sent between the applications and the sockets.

 ```
 Events